-The provision for disabled students and students with additional educational needs within the school is excellent, demonstrated by the overwhelming number of parents who choose Bushey Meads school as their parental preference.
+The provision for disabled students and students with additional educational needs within the school is a strength of the school, demonstrated by the overwhelming number of parents who choose Bushey Meads School as their parental preference.

 Historically, Bushey Meads had a PNI (Physically and/or Neurologically Impaired) Base for up to 16 students.
-This PNI base closed and, since September 2023, a Specialist Resourced Provision (SRP) has opened with the capacity for 20 students.
-Specialist Resource Provisions are centres attached to secondary and primary mainstream settings across Hertfordshire.
-Students attending the SRPs have access to a mainstream curriculum, but the stress of a mainstream environment is reduced and they have a safe space to be in where their needs are met.
+This PNI base closed and, since September 2023, a Specialist Resourced Provision (SRP) has opened with the capacity for 20 students; the provision at Bushey Meads is called The Laurel.
+In line with the vision for SRPs across Hertfordshire, students attending The Laurel have access to a mainstream curriculum, but the stress of a mainstream environment is reduced and they have a safe space to be in where their needs are met.

-The staff and teachers at the SRPs are trained to support the children and young people's emotional wellbeing and self-regulation, alongside their social and communication needs.
-As students in the SRPs gain confidence and independence, the aim is that they will spend an increasing amount of time within mainstream lessons, alongside their peers and with access to the wider variety of opportunities available to them there.
+The staff and teachers within The Laurel are trained to support the children and young people's emotional wellbeing and self-regulation, alongside their social and communication needs.
+As students in The Laurel gain confidence and independence, the aim is that they spend an increasing amount of time within mainstream lessons, alongside their peers and with access to the wider variety of opportunities available to them there.